bootdotdev/blog/content/backend/become-backend-developer.md

 Alright, now that we've answered som preliminary questions, lets get onto the learning path!
 I've

-Follow these steps in order - there are plenty of places you can learn backend online effectively, some of the resources are paid, some are free.
+Follow these steps in order - there are plenty of places you can learn back-end online effectively, some of the resources are paid, some are free.

 ### 1. Learn basic coding skills